Frequently Asked Questions (FAQs)

 Online:

-Log in to the Centralized Infractions Bureau website and enter the citation number and PIN on your Notice of Liability to pay.
+Log in to the Centralized Infractions Bureau website and enter the Complaint Number on the front of your Notice of Liability, along with the first three letters of your last name to pay.
+Follow the instructions available at that time.

 Mail:

-Send the payment coupon in your Notice of Liability - located near the bottom of the document - to the following address:
+Send your payment along with the payment coupon in your Notice of Liability - located near the bottom of the document - to the following address:

 Centralized Infractions Bureau